 Baking sheet with squash, onion, and seasonings.

-When the squash is done roasting, it will be tender enough to pierce easily with a fork with slightly browned edges.
+When the squash is done roasting, it will have slightly brown edges and it should be tender enough to pierce easily with a fork.
+The onion and rosemary will be very tender and fragrant.

 Baking sheet with roasted squash and onions.

-Meanwhile, cook your pasta in well-salted water and begin to prepare the rest of your ingredients.
+While waiting for the water to boil and the pasta to cook, prepare the rest of your ingredients.
 This is very simple!
-Toast a handful of walnuts in a large, dry skillet, then swirl in a bit of butter and olive oil.
+First, cook your bacon if needed.
+Next, toast a handful of walnuts in a large, dry skillet, then swirl in a bit of butter and olive oil.

 Skillet with toasted walnuts swirled in melted butter and olive oil.

-Now it’s a simple matter of adding everything to the skillet — pasta, everything from the roasting pan, crumbled bacon, Parmesan, and a bit more rosemary for color and flavor.
+Now it’s a simple matter of adding everything to the skillet — the drained pasta, squash and everything else from the roasting pan, crumbled bacon, Parmesan, and a bit more rosemary for color and flavor.

 Skillet with pasta, squash, and extras added and tossed together.

 This is not a very “saucy” dish.
-Many recipes for butternut squash pasta call for pureeing the cooked squash into a sauce that then coats the pasta, which I’m sure is delicious, but also sounds like a lot of work. 😉 So I prefer this simple method that lets you grab all the same cozy flavors in each delicious forkful.
+Many recipes for butternut squash pasta call for using a blender or food processor to puree the cooked squash into a sauce that then coats the pasta.
+This is absolutely delicious, but also a fair bit of work and extra clean up.
+So in this busy season of my life, I confess to preferring this simple method.
+You grab all the same cozy flavors in each delicious forkful, with no extra washing up.

 Plates of roasted butternut squash pasta ready to serve.